 However, it is most interesting to look at the Fae thoughts on the origins of the Underkin.
 According to the Fae, a long, long time ago, the Fae devised a series of habitations beneath the ground, connected around the world by a series of magical tunnels.
 Not only did they want to be about to travel the planet with ease and without interference from humanity, they needed a place to keep those humans (and other creatures) who were of interest to them.
 Non-Fae were generally forbidden in Avalon, so non-Fae were kept "Below".
 Sometimes, for those non-Fae who were favored, they were kept in sumptuous luxury and kept in a state of intoxicated bliss.
 And for those non-Fae who had angered the fae?
 They were kept in punishment palaces bedecked with every form of cruelty and torture ever devised.
 However, over the years, something began to happen to these humans.
 The fae had placed a sort of...stasis magic on the underground, allowing their pets and prisoners to live indefinitely so long as they stayed in their cage.
 Unfortunately, the stasis magic, along with the magic used to fortify the tunnels and allow for ease of travel, changed the humans being held there.
 They became stronger and sturdier, enough to eventually challenge and drive out their captors.
 This, according to the Fae, is the origin of the Underkin -- who they see not only as abominations and ingrates, but as usurpers inhabiting a realm which is not theirs.
 On the other hand, the Underkin have long had their sights on Avalon, seeing it as a paradise that should be wrested from the control of their enemies and captors -- for the Fae have been warring against and attempting to destroy the Underkin for thousands of years.

-it looked like the Fae would have their way, and the Underkin destroyed.
+It looked like the Fae would have their way, and the Underkin driven extinct.
 However, it was soon learned that the Underkin biology is compatible with humanity.
 Much like the Shifters, the Underkin can now only breed with humans.
 This has led to more than one kidnapping, ending with a human being trapped in the Underground, enslaved by those who possibly used to be enslaved in much the same way.
 Most humans loathed being kept by the Underkin, but on rare occasions, usually through exceptional deeds or by fighting on the side of the Underkin against the Fae, they can be freed and adopted into Underkin society as full members.
 These humans who live among the Underkin are known as the "Aghaia", meaning "Accepted Ones" in the common tongue of the Underkin.
 In the last few years, there have been progressive movements by the Underkin to move away from slavery altogether.

 It was an Aghaia known as "Sam Blackhand", the once (but no longer present) Speaker of the Majorica, who was sent by the Underkin to represent them at the Consortium.
 Because it was held above ground, and because there was Fae involvement, the Underkin were notably nervous about attending.
 In what seemed like a strange turn of compassion, the Underkin were not only worried about losing their enslaved breeding stock to D13, but apparently even more worried about losing the Aghaia, who had become not only brothers and sisters to them, but had brought knowledge to the underground in the areas of science and invention.